flatironinstitute/elkcat/README.md

 1. Install [Haskell stack](https://docs.haskellstack.org/en/stable/).
 1. Clone or download this repo.
+1. `cd gnulib-parse-datetime && autoreconf && ./configure && make && cd ..` (TODO: incorporate this into cabal build)
 1. `stack install`

 Running `elkcat` the first time will install the example config file to `~/.config/elkcat.yaml`.
 You should then edit this file to taste.